 About the project

-Council is preparing a Landscape Masterplan for Robert Pymble Park, the parkland bounded by Park Crescent and Alma Street at Pymble.
+Council has prepared a Landscape Masterplan for Robert Pymble Park, the parkland bounded by Park Crescent and Alma Street at Pymble.

 Robert Pymble Park is classified as a District Park within Council’s Open Space System.
 District Parks have features that attract people from outside the immediate neighbourhood, such as:

 The community were consulted on the Draft Landscape Masterplan for Robert Pymble Park in November 2019.
 This process involved online surveys, a community event in the park as well as online forums and other communication.
-Feedback received from the community is currently being analysed to inform the finalisation of the Masterplan.
+Feedback received from the community was analysed to inform the finalisation of the Masterplan.

 If you have any questions not answered by this web page, please contact: